 Lack of toilets on Elizabeth line trains blamed for passengers opening doors

+Lack of toilets on Elizabeth line trains blamed for passengers attempting to force open doors

-Seven trains were stranded for several hours in west London on December 7 last year.
+Seven trains were stranded for several hours in west London in December 2023

 Support truly